What is a one-page website or one-pager?

 If you prefer a one-page website over a classic multi-page one, then you should definitely have some reasons to back up your choice.
 And one of those reasons is the purpose of your website.
 If you don’t know why you need a website, then choosing either of the options is pointless.

-In this article, you’ve learned about the available options for one-page website creation and how to plan that process.
-Besides, only creating a one-pager doesn’t guarantee the success of your site if you don’t optimize it for better user experience.
+In this article, you’ve learned about how to create a one-page website, how to plan that process, and how to easily come up with great web design.
+Besides, only creating one-page websites doesn’t guarantee the success of your site if you don’t optimize it for a better user experience.
 Follow the above-mentioned tips to improve your site performance and maximize the efficiency of your single-page website.

 One of the options for creating a one-pager is using website builders.
 You can try this option right here and now for free.
 Choose one of our customizable templates, add your content and publish your website in a few clicks.
 Give it a try right now!